Daniel Keighran: Victoria Cross for Australia

 Keighran was awarded the Victoria Cross for his actions while serving with the 6th Battalion, Royal Australian Regiment, in a fire fight with insurgents during the Battle of Derapet on 24 August 2010, an action of Operation Slipper.

 During the battle, Keighran "with complete disregard for his own safety" repeatedly exposed himself to enemy fire to draw fire away from a team treating a battle casualty (Keighran's friend Lance Corporal Jared MacKinney).
 Keighran's actions were key in allowing the Coalition forces to withdraw without further casualties.

 He represented recipients at the 2023 Coronation.

 Post-military career

 As of 2012, Keighran served in the Australian Army Reserve posted to Army Headquarters.
 His civilian career was in the mining industry in Kalgoorlie, Western Australia, where he worked in the Frog's Leg Gold Mine until early 2015.

-After receiving the Victorian Cross for Australia Keighran completed an MBA.
+After receiving the Victoria Cross for Australia, Keighran completed an MBA.
 As of 2024, he and his family were living in Brisbane and Keighran was employed in a senior role in a multinational defence company.